CP1401/Practicals/prac_01/README.md

 # Deliverables
 This section summarises the expectations for marking in this practical.

-questions.txt  with:
+`questions.txt` with:

-- Logic Exercise
+- Logic Exercises
 - Algorithms
 - Problem Decomposition
-- Quick Questions - Variables
+- Quick Questions

-programs.py with:
+`programs.py` with:

 - Discount Price
 - Kilometres to Miles
 - Holiday Cost
 - i-stop Calculation (Percentage)

 ## Submit
 Now **submit your work to LearnJCU**.
 Remember to include both your `questions.txt` and `programs.py` files.
+Do not zip these up.
+Ensure that the file names are accurate.
+Thank you.